BuildCircle/superheroes-ios/README.md

 2. Looking at the Main View - how can we improve this?

-3. Please refactor the Main Activity to make the code more testable and maintainable
+3. Please refactor the code to make the code more testable and maintainable

 4. Please add a couple of tests to ensure Superheros are marked correctly as fast (when speed is over 50), strong (when power is over 55) and smart (when intelligence is over 60)